mxpr/demo-DynamicWidthCollectionViewCells/README.md

 - A subclass of `UICollectionViewFlowLayout` is used
 - The subclass modifies `itemSize`'s `width` property on bounds change

+### Option 6: Use "viewWillLayoutSubviews"

+- Invalidates layout in "viewWillLayoutSubviews"
+- Calculates new size in "collectionView:collectionViewLayout:sizeForItemAtIndex"

 # Contributions

 Contributions are welcome!